 - Refer back to "Issue 2" for how to solve overheating problems.

-- Make sure all your third-party programs are latest versions.
+- Make sure all your third-party programs are up to date.
 Also try to avoid multitasking — opening several programs at once.

 - Use Driver Navigator to update all hardware device drivers to most current version, and uninstall problematic drivers.

 - Run CleanMyPC (the "Registry Maintenance" feature) to detect and fix all windows registry errors.

 - Downgrade to a lower Windows OS.
 Here is a tutorial on how to go back to Windows 7 or 8 from latest Windows 10.